opentsdb-js/opentsdb.js/README.md

 #### query.downsample( [downsample] )

-This method is a setter and getter.
+This method is a setter/getter.
 If no `downsample` function is provided, returns the configured `downsample` function.
 By default, downsampling is turned off.
 To specify a `downsample` function,

 ``` javascript
 query.downsample( '5s-avg' );